jakiestfu/souvenir/README.md

 * `Souvenir.CacheProviders.Memory` in-memory storage.

+* `Souvenir.CacheProviders.Disk` writes cache to the file system

 * `Souvenir.CacheProviders.Redis` uses redis.
 This cache provider takes one argument, a [node_redis](https://github.com/mranney/node_redis) client.
 You are responsible for initializing the client (providing credentials, optionally selecting a database, etc.) with `require("redis").createClient()`.

 See the `/demo/` directory of this repository for examples of using each cache provider.